popescu-af/optiopay/README.md

 ### Implementation Constraints

 * the employee directory is an in-memory structure
-* in the hierarchy, nodes point to children and not vice-versa
+* in the hierarchy, nodes point to their children and not to their parents
 * implementation in golang

 ### Implementation Assumptions